ietf-tools/bibxml-service/docs/ref/glossary.rst

         element in BibXML.

    xml2rfc adapter
-      A set of functions registered and associated with a top-level xml2rfc subpath via :func:`xml2rfc_compat.adapters.register_adapter`.
+      A set of functions registered and associated with :term:`xml2rfc dirname` via :func:`xml2rfc_compat.adapters.register_adapter`.

       Generally should be a :class:`xml2rfc_compat.adapters.Xml2rfcAdapter` subclass.